 The University of Michigan-Flint Nurse Anesthesia Program

-The University of Michigan-Flint Nurse Anesthesia Program provides qualified registered nurses with the opportunity to earn a graduate degree in the field of anesthesia.
-In keeping with national standards and to better prepare students for expanding CRNA roles in education, research and healthcare administration, the program offers an entry-to-practice Doctor of Nurse Anesthesia Practice (DNAP) degree.
-Program graduates are eligible to take the NBCRNA certification examination, which is the final step to becoming a certified registered nurse anesthetist, or CRNA.
-The program’s first entry-level doctoral cohort began the program in Fall 2018 and graduates in August 2021.
+In keeping with national standards and to better prepare students for expanding CRNA roles in education, research and healthcare administration, the University of Michigan-Flint Anesthesia Program provides qualified registered nurses with the opportunity to earn an entry-to-practice Doctor of Nurse Anesthesia Practice (DNAP) degree.
+Program graduates are eligible to take the NBCRNA certification examination – the final step to becoming a CRNA, a certified registered nurse anesthetist.
+The program graduated its first doctoral cohort in 2021.

 Visit Anesthesia Entry-Level DNAP for program details, admission requirements and application information.